Lawrence Eagleburger: Governmental career

-From May 14, 1981, to January 26, 1982, Eagleburger was Assistant Secretary of State for European Affairs.
-In 1982, Reagan appointed him as Undersecretary of State for Political Affairs (the State Department's third-ranking position), a position he held for several years.
-He then became president of Kissinger Associates, a consultancy firm which provided firms with advice on international politics.
-In 1989, President George H. W. Bush appointed him Deputy Secretary of State (the Department's second-ranking position); he also served as the President's primary advisor for affairs relating to the quickly disintegrating Yugoslavia.
-On August 23, 1992, James Baker resigned as Secretary of State (to manage Bush's unsuccessful re-election campaign), and Eagleburger served as Acting Secretary of State until Bush gave him a recess appointment for the remainder of the Bush administration.
+From May 14, 1981, to January 26, 1982, Eagleburger was assistant secretary of state for European affairs.
+In 1982, Reagan appointed him as undersecretary of state for political affairs (the State Department's third-ranking position), a position he held for several years.
+He attained the rank of Career Ambassador in the Senior Foreign Service on April 12, 1984.
+He then became president of Kissinger Associates, a consultancy firm which provided firms with advice on international politics; in this capacity he was appointed in 1985 by George P. Shultz to a panel evaluating the Reagan administration's policy toward apartheid South Africa, where he was one of three dissenting voices that called increased pressure on the apartheid government "wasteful and counterproductive".
+In 1989, President George H. W. Bush appointed him deputy secretary of state (the department's second-ranking position); he also served as the President's primary advisor for affairs relating to the quickly disintegrating Yugoslavia.
+On August 23, 1992, James Baker resigned as secretary of state (to manage Bush's unsuccessful re-election campaign), and Eagleburger served as acting secretary of state until Bush gave him a recess appointment for the remainder of the Bush administration.

 His period as advisor for Yugoslavian affairs from 1989 to 1992 was controversial as he gained a reputation for being a strong Serbian partisan.
 This perceived partisanship led the European press to dub him Lawrence of Serbia (a reference to Lawrence of Arabia).
-Eagleburger had controversial ties to Yugoslavia both in promoting loans to Yugoslavia as a government official and later serving on the board of a Yugoslav bank as well as with Yugo Motors, USA.
+Eagleburger had controversial ties to Yugoslavia both in promoting loans to Yugoslavia as a government official and later serving on the board of a Yugoslav-government-owned LBS Bank (Ljubljanska Banka) as well as with Yugo Motors, USA.
+About one-quarter of LBS Bank's business came from Banca Nazionale del Lavoro, whose Atlanta branch was instrumental in diverting U.S. agricultural loans to arms purchases by Saddam Hussein.